lexach91/algorithm-visualizer/README.md

-# Path-finding algorithms visualizer
+# Pathfinding algorithms visualizer
-[Path-finding algorithms visualizer](https://python-algorithm-visualizer.herokuapp.com/) is a python terminal application that allows the user to understand how the path-finding algorithms work by visualizing them in the terminal.
+[Pathfinding algorithms visualizer](https://python-algorithm-visualizer.herokuapp.com/) is a python terminal application that allows the user to understand how the pathfinding algorithms work by visualizing them in the terminal.

-User can generate different types of patterns and mazes on the provided grid, place the start and end points, and then run the algorithms to find the shortest path between them.
+Users can generate different patterns and mazes on the provided grid, place the start and end points, and then run the algorithms to find the shortest path between them.

 ![Am I Responsive screenshot](assets/documentation/am-i-responsive.png)